 This means that users will utilise Microsoft accounts to sign in.
 Keep your profile up to date, and regularly change your password.
 If possible, use the Microsoft Authenticator App to provide Multi-Factor Authentication (MFA) and avoid reliance on passwords as your only security mechanism.

 To get recommendations and advice on how to secure your Microsoft account and get help signing in you will find help here: Get help with your Microsoft account.

 Responsible disclosure: if you discover a vulnerability within Enify, please don’t share it publicly.
-Instead, contact our security team on email@example.com immediately.
-We review all security concerns brought to our attention and take a proactive approach to these and other emerging security issues.
+Instead, contact our security team at email@example.com immediately.
+We review all security concerns brought to our attention and proactively approach these and other emerging security issues.